ceph/ceph/doc/dev/dashboard/host-management.rst

 Adding a Host
 =============
-The process of adding a host to the cluster has changed to support a 'bulk' add option which utilises host mask syntax, and also includes pre-flight checks performed in the UI to filter out common misconfiguration issues.
+The process of adding a host to the cluster has changed to support a 'bulk' add option which utilises host mask syntax, and also includes preliminary checks performed in the UI to filter out common misconfiguration issues.
 The mockup below shows the result of trying to add 3 hosts to the cluster, and illustrates;

-* pre-flight check results
+* preliminary check results
 * the ability to edit host entries before attempting to add to the cluster
 * a holistic view of the hosts prior to adding to the cluster, allowing the admin to visually inspect the desired hosts before selecting "Add to Cluster"

 .. image:: mockups/hostadd.png

-You'll also note that within the action menu, there is an item called **Explain**.
-This option would only be visibile when pre-flight checks fail for the host, and would show a modal dialog to explain the reason for the failure, when selected.
+In the event of a preliminary check failing for a host, the status column will indicate the error.
+A more detailed error message would be shown via a tooltip, when the user hovers over the 'info' icon.

 Add Host Modal
 ______________